 LeRoc was discovered by British people holidaying in France, and was also admired being danced by London's French community.
 Specialised clubs in London began promoting the French style of jive, such as LeRoc, Ceroc, and Cosmopolitan Jive.
 As the British embraced it, so they gave the moves their own custom made names like Wurlitzer, Swizzlestick and Yoyo.
 The original moves are the basis of LeRoc but the dance is still growing.
 There are now hundreds of named moves which are found as far afield as Australia, New Zealand, South Africa, Japan and even Brazil.
 The dance is so verstaile that it can borrow ideas from other dance styles and adapt them to fit the LeRoc style.
 There is always something new to learn.

 LeRoc is easy to learn.
 In your very first lesson you can learn three to four moves so you can start enjoying it very quickly without having to practise boring exercises.

-The dress code is usually casual, but do make sure you are comfortable.
-It can get quite hot when you are dancing so some people bring a change of top.
+The dress code is usually casual.
+It can get quite warm when you are dancing so some people bring a change of top.
 Also make sure that your footwear is suitable.
-Try not to wear rubber souled shoes such as trainers, as you will have trouble spinning.
+Try not to wear rubber soled shoes such as trainers, as you will have trouble spinning.